Fragtality/PilotsDeck/README.md

 <br/><br/>
 ### Dynamic Button
 ![ActionSwitchDisplay](img/DynamicButtonKorry.png)![ActionSwitchDisplay](img/DynamicButtonGear.png)![ActionSwitchDisplay](img/DynamicButtonLight.png)<br/>
-Action Type and Address work exactly like described above.<br/>
+Action Type and Address work exactly like described above.
+The *Toggle Switch* (and *Alternate Action Address*) Option is also available here.<br/>
 * **Use Status Value**: When Lvar or Offset is selected as Action Type, the Dynamic Button defaults to use the current Value and "On" & "Off" States defined for the Control Status for Toggling.
 If you do want to use a different Lvars / Offsets with and/or different On & Off States for the Action Address and the Status Address, you can uncheck this Box.<br/>Note that this does only affect the "normal" Command, but not for the "Long Press".
 * **Address** (Control Status Value): Here you specify where the current State (Value) of a Switch in the Sim can be read.
 Since there are only two Ways to read something from the Sim via FSUIPC, it is either an Offset or a (single) Lvar.<br/>The Syntax works as described [before](README.md#address-fields).
 The "third" Way, reading a Lua Value is described [below](README.md#lua-values).
 * **On / Off State**: When the Value matches On or Off, the respective On or Off Image is displayed.
 You can either specifiy a discrete Value or a Comparison (like ">=0.3" to show the Image as long as the current Value is greater or equal to 0.3)<br/>